akalicki/genomics-snack-to-sequence/quality-assessment.md

 ### Question 11

 We performed linear regression of sequencing duration against sequence length for the passed 2D reads.
 We found a coefficient of 0.0091, an intercept of -0.649, and an R^2 of 0.679.
+Experiments with features consisting of frequency of nucleotides in the read only slightly improved the R^2 for a linear model (probably just a result of more degrees of freedom).
+Use of boosted trees brought the R^2 up to more than .80 on the training set, but this was likely just the result of overfitting.